benyhh/ml-telescope-pointing-correction/README.md

 ## Experiment 1: Shorter consecutive periods

 In this experiment, the data is split into 6 folds.
-For each fold, the data is further divided into training, validation, and test sets.
+For each fold, the data is further divided into training, validation, and a consecutive test set.

 ## Experiment 2: Cross-fold Model Evaluation